 Was an excellent place to work until the company started to experience problems which led to it closing down.

 Customer Service Rep (Former Employee) – Melville NY – November 7, 2014

 As a customer service rep I sold products over the phone ranging from appliances to outdoor furniture while upselling and suggesting alternative products.
 In a day I answered up to 100 calls and handled callback requests during downtime. • Assumed a leads role to assist new reps when a supervisor or manager was unavailable. • Performed follow up calls to make sure customer concerns and complaints were satisfied as well as scheduling delivery and repair calls • Called the store and service for customers to expedite solutions for issues that had been ongoing.

 good raises, incentive sales promotions, respected company name

 break times were erratic and strange, no assigned desks

 Employees get to concentrate in sales more than other jewelry comp.

-Pros: conference room seminars with free lunch, extra bonus
+Conference room seminars with free lunch, Extra Bonus

-Cons: when the line of furtunoff jewelry closed some people said it was a con, but i think it was just a family dispute for independently inherit access money.
+When the Line of Furtunoff Jewelry closed some people said it was a con, but I think it was just a Family Dispute for independently inherit Access Money.

 this company was very challenging that improved my skills on a lot of things like scams.
 I've learned to always double check things was unsure of to be careful of the different policies. the staff was a great and understandable group.